BeWae/jyt-dlp-api/README.md

 ## jyt-dlp-api

-A lightweight Java REST API built with Spring Boot that allows you to download YouTube videos as MP3 or MP4 using the powerful `yt-dlp` tool.
+A lightweight Java REST API built with Spring Boot that allows you to download YouTube videos as MP3 using the powerful `yt-dlp` tool.

 ## Features
 - 🎵 Convert and download YouTube videos as MP3